 Your roof takes a beating.
 Sun exposure, wind, weather, pests… it all contributes to wear and tear.
 And over time, this shortens your roof’s lifespan.
 Luckily, there are things you can do to slow the process down.

 Clear away any debris collecting on your roof.
-Leaves, tree branches, and items which may blow in can collect moisture or pests causing damage.
+Leaves, tree branches, and items that may blow in can collect moisture or pests causing damage.

 Clean your gutters.
 If debris blocks the flow of water, that water can back up, causing leaks and added moisture damage.